 "More people are starting to realize that this is the way that autism should be viewed," says nationally known autism expert and keynote speaker Brenda Smith Myles.
 "We need to look at strengths, provide support as necessary, and promote the message that people with autism are not broken and do not need to be fixed."

-Sponsored by the School of Education Alice Foley Speaker Series, the School of Health and Human Services, the Nazareth College Lecture and Film Committee, and the Department of Inclusive Childhood Education, the all-day Inclusion Institute included meaningful and timely workshops, as well as a screening of the new documentary We Thought You’d Never Ask: Voices of People with Autism by another highly regarded autism expert, Paula Kluth.
+Sponsored by the School of Education Alice Foley Speaker Series, the School of Health and Human Services, the Nazareth College Lecture and Film Committee, and the Inclusive Childhood Education Department, the all-day Inclusion Institute included meaningful and timely workshops, as well as a screening of the new documentary We Thought You’d Never Ask: Voices of People with Autism by another highly regarded autism expert, Paula Kluth.
 Parents, educators, service providers, and community members from throughout the state attended.

 "I've been working in this field awhile but it's new for a lot of people to think about autism in this way," says Assistant Professor of Education Shanna Jamanis, Ph.D., who coordinated the conference.
 Instead of focusing on typical topics such as dietary restrictions, behavior therapies, and language development, she helped construct a program on autism that included workshops on, among other things, promoting literacy, how to use assistive technology, and ways to talk about sexuality.